-- unless the Content states that the Platform is the original publication location of the Content.
+- unless the other Site prominently states that the Platform is the original publication location of the Content.

 - Provision of know-how

 6.1 The Company may, at its sole discretion, make available to the Contributor any know-how relating to the development of the Content or the Platform.

-5.2 The know-how supplied by the Company pursuant to clause 5.1 shall be used by the Contributor only for the purpose of the development of the Content and shall be subject to the provisions of clause 7.
+6.2 The know-how supplied by the Company pursuant to clause 6.1 shall be used by the Contributor only for the purpose of the development of the Content and shall be owned by the Company as set out in clause 4.

 6.3 Nothing in these Terms and Conditions shall constitute any representation or warranty that the know-how supplied to the Contributor pursuant to clause 6.1 is accurate, up to date, complete, or relevant to the development of the Content.

 - Quality control

-6.1 Subject to any reasonable amendments and to clauses 6.2 and 6.3 below, updates or alterations made by the Company are final.
-The Company reserves the right to amend or delete both content and users at its discretion without prior notification.
+7.1 Subject to any amendments agreed by the Company, and to clauses 7.2 and 7.3 below, updates or alterations made by the Company to the Content are final.
+The Company reserves the right to amend or delete Content at its discretion without prior notification.

 7.2 The Contributor shall ensure that the Content is accurate, genuinely held and complies with applicable law in the UK and in any country from which it is posted.